Thelepest/cinemille_FE/README.md

 # Cinemille FrontEnd Application

 Cinemille is a frontend application built with Angular, designed to manage scheduled cinema movies, included the expired ones.
-It uses PrimeNG for UI components and Bootstrap for styling.
+It uses PrimeNG and Bootstrap as well.

 ## Table of Contents